 What Glocal Means to You

-You may be applying Glocalization to your existing strategies, but if you’re not, it’s something I can help you with.
-I have always thought Glocally, and I ask my clients to do the same, so we can maximize their potential.
+You may be applying Glocalization to your existing digital marketing strategies and advertising campaigns, but if you’re not, it’s something I can help you with.
+Creating a global marketing strategy and Glocal advertising campaigns are the best ways to meet your target audience on a ground level and internationally.
+I have always thought Glocally, and I ask my clients to do the same so that we can maximize their potential.
 A few areas we’ll address when you work with me include:

 Leveraging global best practices and innovative strategies

 Having spent as much time in the digital scene as I have while working with clients all over the world, I’ve accumulated quite a bit of knowledge about which strategies are in practice just about everywhere.
-Not only do I leverage the tried-and-true methods, but I’m also among the first to hear about and implement emerging strategies that can benefit businesses too.
-In this sense, my clients implement global best practices and pioneering methods without limiting themselves to local benchmarks.
+As a result, not only do I leverage the tried-and-true methods, but I’m also among the first to hear about and implement emerging strategies that can benefit businesses too.
+In this sense, my clients implement global best practices and pioneering methods without limiting themselves to local preferences or benchmarks.